 Using low-code, clients and developers can have an equal-footed conversation about what the product should be.
 This is made possible because of the (visual) characteristics of low-code platforms and the reduced technical complexity.
 Next to that low-code has the potential to raise development efficiency, therefore lowering costs.

-Example of an internal project we developed at VI Company, the floorplanner app.
+Experimenting with low-code*Example of an internal project we developed at VI Company, the floorplanner app.*

 VI Company’s innovation lab started multiple initiatives to properly investigate what low-code has to offer, and whether or not our company should add this technology to our existing products and services.
 After the exploratory phase had ended, some members of the business development and operational teams became intrigued with low-code.
 Mixed teams started to form organically, who built some internal projects using low-code.